 Once each week, the students participate in a religion class led by the teacher.
 It is a three year program.
 One year is based on the Old Testament, the second year on the New Testament, and the third year is called Faith Seeking Understanding.
 There is a specific lesson and bible readings assigned for each week of the school year.
-Different lessons are targeted for each division; Pre School, Elementary Grades, and Middle School.
+Different lessons are targeted for each division.

-PK2 through 10^{th} grades have chapel one day a week by division.
-Holy Eucharist is held on Thursdays for grades 1-6, and on Fridays on the south campus.
-Both Episcopal and non-Episcopal baptized students may receive communion if they are eligible to receive it in their own churches and if parents sign the Permission to Receive Holy Communion form (Appendix B).
+PK2 through $12^{th}$ grades have chapel one day a week.
+Holy Eucharist is held on Thursdays for grades 1 - 6, and on Fridays on the South Campus.
+All baptized Christians are invited to receive Holy Communion with parent permission using the Receive Holy Communion form (Appendix B).